-So how is it you might waste your money?
+So how might your paid search or social be a waste of your money?

 - You fail to properly research your target market and the best mediums to reach them